 Bond claims, if valid, put both the principal and surety company at risk of financial loss.
 How can a bonded principal protect itself?

 The best way to protect yourself from a bond claim is to make sure you are fulfilling the obligations covered under the bond.
 Make sure you understand the requirements, rules, and regulations required of you and understand the terms of the bond that was required of you — and don’t hesitate to reach out to your bond agent with any questions.

 In the event of a claim, communication, and proper documentation are key to proving your position on the claim.
 Protect yourself against a bond claim by keeping meticulous records throughout a construction project or other bonded obligation.
 If a claim is filed, review the claim, prepare your documentation, respond to the surety’s requests, and be aware of your indemnity obligations to the surety.From the Blog:

 *This article is for information purposes only, and not intended to be legal advice.
 You may wish to seek the advice of counsel, as the handling of surety claims may vary based upon the facts and circumstances of the claim.

-Beth Harbeck is the Midwest Regional Director of Commercial Surety for Old Republic Surety Company.
+Beth Harbeck is the Midwest Regional Vice President of Commercial Surety for Old Republic Surety Company.
 She is located in West Des Moines, IA.
 Beth has been in the surety industry for 20+ years.
 She worked for Merchants Bonding Company and Nationwide Surety and Fidelity before joining Old Republic Surety Company in 2014.
 Beth loves to travel, entertain, and watch sports.